pencil-code/pencil-code/doc/paper/paper.md

 The code provides an easily adaptable tool for solving both standard MHD equations as well as others, such as the test-field equations.
-Significant amounts of runtime diagnostics as well as python and IDL libraries for post-processing are available.
+Significant amounts of runtime diagnostics as well as Python and IDL libraries for post-processing are available.

 Among the currently 83 developers with check-in permission, there are currently 16 owners who can give others check-in permission.